 3.0 Due Diligence

-Due diligence on both customers and suppliers will be undertaken in order to ensure that the risk of potential interactions with the University or its subsidiaries being used by associated persons to engage in the criminal facilitation of tax evasion is clearly identified before any transactions take place.
+Due diligence on customers, suppliers, partners and funders will be undertaken in order to ensure that the risk of potential interactions with the University or its subsidiaries being used by associated persons to engage in the criminal facilitation of tax evasion is clearly identified before any transactions take place.
 This due diligence will be proportionate to the identified risk.

 4.0 Raising Awareness & Collaboration

-- The University has nominated a key officer responsible for information and queries on CFA2017 within our organisation – the Key Officers for CFA 2017 are Andrew Murphy, Chief Financial Officer, Lizzy Conder, Deputy Director of Finance (all areas) and Caroline Heckscher, Procurement Director (Procurement).
+• The University has nominated a key officer responsible for information and queries on CFA2017 within our organisation – the Key Officers for CFA2017 are Lizzy Conder, Director of Finance (all areas), and Caroline Heckscher, Procurement Director (Procurement).

 o Central Administration and Property and Facility Management: John Sharp